IMD business school for management and leadership courses

-Our computer-aided analysis investigates a company’s outlook to determine its readiness for the future.
+Our NLP-based analysis investigates a company’s outlook to determine its readiness for the future.

-We've created an algorithm that analyzes more than 70 public news sources from the last decade.
+We have created an algorithm that analyzes more than 70 public news sources from 2010 onward.
 These include BBC, Financial Times, New York Times, corporate press releases and various trade magazines.
-The app we created specifically for this purpose talks to these media sources through an API (Application Programming Interface).
+The workflow we created specifically for this purpose fetches media sources through an API (Application Programming Interface).
 We brought in hundreds of thousands of articles.

-In order to attain high accuracy in our findings, we are using a state-of-the-art transformer model that Vaswani et al. first released in 2017 while he was employed as a staff research scientist at Google Brain.
+In order to attain high accuracy in our findings, we are leveraging the state-of-the-art transformer architecture that Vaswani et al. first released in 2017.
 This model can be used for various natural language processing tasks and has been trained on an extensive 3,000 million words.

-Here is the entire process: To start, we pre-process news articles by feeding them into a transformer model.
+Here is the entire process: To start, we pre-process news articles by feeding them into a pretrained transformer model.
 With this model, we can convert anaphoric expressions into company names.
 In simple terms, we replace any ambiguous pronouns in articles with the appropriate company names.
 This helps us to focus only on the text that is relevant to the companies in question.